Directly imaging spin polarons in a kinetically frustrated Hubbard system

 One of the key questions in quantum condensed matter physics is how doped Mott insulators give rise to exotic metallic and superconducting phases.
-Understanding this problem is crucial for explaining the emergence of the unusual physical properties of many families of strongly correlated electron systems, including the high-$T_c$ cuprates~\cite{keimer2015quantum}, organic charge transfer salts~\cite{powell2011quantum} and moir\'{e} materials~\cite{andrei2020graphene,balents2020superconductivity,mak2022semiconductor}.
+Understanding this problem is crucial for explaining the emergence of the unusual physical properties of many families of strongly correlated electron systems, including the high-$T_c$ cuprates~\cite{keimer2015quantum}, organic charge transfer salts~\cite{powell2011quantum} and moir\'{e} materials~\cite{andrei2020graphene,mak2022semiconductor}.
 An important aspect of this problem is the interplay between spin order and the quantum dynamics of mobile dopants.
-So far, most studies have focused on Mott insulators on a square lattice where the motion of charge carriers disturbs spin correlations, resulting in an adversarial relationship between doping and spin order ~\cite{brinkman1970single,schmitt1988spectral,shraiman1988mobile,trugman1988interaction,kane1989motion,sachdev1989hole,auerbach1991small,grusdt2018parton,koepsell2019Imaging, koepsell2020microscopic, ji2021dynamical}.
-This explains why many theoretical studies of doped high-$T_c$ cuprates are usually done from the perspective of Mott states in which spin order has been suppressed by fluctuations~\cite{georges1996dynamical,anderson2004physics,Lee_Nagaosa_Wen_2006,christos2023model}.
+So far, most studies have focused on Mott insulators on a square lattice where the motion of charge carriers disturbs spin correlations, resulting in an adversarial relationship between doping and spin order ~\cite{brinkman1970single,kane1989motion,auerbach1991small,grusdt2018parton,koepsell2019Imaging, koepsell2020microscopic, ji2021dynamical}.
+This explains why many theoretical studies of doped high-$T_c$ cuprates are usually done from the perspective of Mott states in which spin order has been suppressed by fluctuations~\cite{georges1996dynamical,anderson2004physics,Lee_Nagaosa_Wen_2006}.

-Recently, twisted bilayer graphene~\cite{andrei2020graphene} and transition metal dichalcogenides~\cite{mak2022semiconductor} have provided a strong motivation for studying doped Mott insulators in triangular lattices.
+Recently, experiments on moir{\'e} materials have provided a strong motivation for understanding doped Mott insulators in triangular lattices~\cite{mak2022semiconductor}.
 We explore this problem microscopically using a cold-atom triangular Fermi-Hubbard system~\cite{mongkolkiattichai2022quantum,xu2022doping}.
 One surprise of our experiments is that in contrast to square lattice systems, there is a symbiotic relation between mobile holes and antiferromagnetism.
 This manifests in the formation of antiferromagnetic (AFM) itinerant spin polarons in the hole-doped system, which we directly image by measuring spin correlations around mobile holes.
 In striking contrast, we find that particle doping favors the formation of ferromagnetic (FM) polarons similar to those discussed previously for the square lattice Fermi-Hubbard model~\cite{Nagaoka1966,white2001density}.